BernardoMG/reTHINK-Beta-Tester-Event-v2.0/4th_Tutorial.md

 Your feedback is extremely important for us in order to improve the reTHINK framework in the future.
 As such, after complete all the tasks, each team must fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSfJMR7Ae5Dxif1rUPm1oUs4IimyhNWuJM4p1zLXraexYlShRw/viewform).

-### Note: If you do not fill out this form, your participation will not be considered!

 ##

 ### [Survey!!!](https://docs.google.com/forms/d/e/1FAIpQLSfJMR7Ae5Dxif1rUPm1oUs4IimyhNWuJM4p1zLXraexYlShRw/viewform)